-A concentration of 0.75% bupivacaine is indicated for retrobulbar block; however, this concentration is not indicated for any other peripheral nerve block, including the facial nerve and not indicated for local infiltration, including the conjunctiva (see INDICATIONS AND USAGE and PRECAUTIONS, General).
-Mixing Sensorcaine (bupivacaine hci injections) (bupivacaine HCl) with other local anesthetics is not recommended because of insufficient data on the clinical use of such mixtures.
+A concentration of 0.75% bupivacaine is indicated for retrobulbar block; however, this concentration is not indicated for any other peripheral nerve block, including the facial nerve, and not indicated for local infiltration, including the conjunctiva (see INDICATIONS and PRECAUTIONS, General).
+Mixing Sensorcaine (bupivacaine HCl) with other local anesthetics is not recommended because of insufficient data on the clinical use of such mixtures.

-When Sensorcaine (bupivacaine hci injections) (bupivacaine HCl) 0.75% is used for retrobulbar block, complete corneal anesthesia usually precedes onset of clinically acceptable external ocular muscle akinesia.
+When Sensorcaine (bupivacaine HCl) 0.75% is used for retrobulbar block, complete corneal anesthesia usually precedes onset of clinically acceptable external ocular muscle akinesia.
 Therefore, presence of akinesia rather than anesthesia alone should determine readiness of the patient for surgery.

-Long-term studies in animals of most local anesthetics, including bupivacaine, to evaluate the carcinogenic potential have not been conducted.
-Mutagenic potential or the effect on fertility has not been determined.
-There is no evidence from human data that Sensorcaine (bupivacaine hci injections) (bupivacaine HCl) may be carcinogenic or mutagenic or that it impairs fertility.
+Long-term studies in animals to evaluate the carcinogenic potential of bupivacaine hydrochloride have not been conducted.
+The mutagenic potential and the effect on fertility have not been determined.

 Pregnancy Category C

-Decreased pup survival in rats and embryocidal effect in rabbits have been observed when bupivacaine HCl was administered to these species in doses comparable to nine and five times, respectively, the maximum recommended daily human dose (400 mg).
-There are no adequate and well-controlled studies in pregnant women of the effect of bupivacaine on the developing fetus.
-Sensorcaine (bupivacaine hci injections) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-This does not exclude the use of Sensorcaine (bupivacaine hci injections) (0.25% and 0.5% concentrations) at term for obstetrical anesthesia or analgesia.
-(See Labor and Delivery.)
+There are no adequate and well-controlled studies in pregnant women.
+Sensorcaine should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Bupivacaine hydrochloride produced developmental toxicity when administered subcutaneously to pregnant rats and rabbits at clinically relevant doses.
+This does not exclude the use of Sensorcaine at term for obstetrical anesthesia or analgesia (see Labor and Delivery).

-Sensorcaine (bupivacaine hci injections) is contraindicated in obstetrical paracervical block anesthesia.
+Sensorcaine is contraindicated for obstetrical paracervical block anesthesia.

-Local anesthetics rapidly cross the placenta, and when used for epidural, caudal or pudendal block anesthesia, can cause varying degrees of maternal, fetal and neonatal toxicity.
-(See Pharmacokinetics in CLINICAL PHARMACOLOGY.)
-The incidence and degree of toxicity depend upon the procedure performed, the type and amount of drug used, and the technique of drug administration.
-Adverse reactions in the parturient, fetus and neonate involve alterations of the central nervous system, peripheral vascular tone and cardiac function.
+Local anesthetics rapidly cross the placenta, and when used for epidural, caudal, or pudendal block anesthesia, can cause varying degrees of maternal, fetal, and neonatal toxicity (see CLINICAL PHARMACOLOGY, Pharmacokinetics ).
+The incidence and degree of toxicity depend upon the procedure performed, the type, and amount of drug used, and the technique of drug administration.
+Adverse reactions in the parturient, fetus, and neonate involve alterations of the central nervous system, peripheral vascular tone, and cardiac function.

 Bupivacaine has been reported to be excreted in human milk suggesting that the nursing infant could be theoretically exposed to a dose of the drug.
 Because of the potential for serious adverse reactions in nursing infants from bupivacaine, a decision should be made whether to discontinue nursing or not administer bupivacaine, taking into account the importance of the drug to the mother.

-Until further experience is gained in children younger than 12 years, administration of Sensorcaine (bupivacaine hci injections) (bupivacaine HCl) Injection in this age group is not recommended.
-Continuous infusions of bupivacaine in children have been reported to result in high systemic levels of bupivacaine and seizures; high plasma levels may also be associated with cardiovascular abnormalities.
-(See WARNINGS, PRECAUTIONS, AND OVERDOSAGE.)
+Until further experience is gained in pediatric patients younger than 12 years, administration of Sensorcaine (bupivacaine HCl) Injection in this age group is not recommended.
+Continuous infusions of bupivacaine in children have been reported to result in high systemic levels of bupivacaine and seizures; high plasma levels may also be associated with cardiovascular abnormalities (see WARNINGS, PRECAUTIONS, and OVERDOSAGE).

-In clinical studies, differences in various pharmacokinetics parameters have been observed between elderly and younger patients.
-(See CLINICAL PHARMACOLOGY.)
+In clinical studies, differences in various pharmacokinetic parameters have been observed between elderly and younger patients (see CLINICAL PHARMACOLOGY).